(Photo by Ezra Shaw/Getty Images)

 Photo by Chris McGrath/Getty Images

-Book early
+Buy early

 This is an easy one.
 Getting tickets early means you’ll have the largest variety of seating options later and will probably pay less than if you wait.
 Buy tickets as soon as you know what dates you want to go.

 Buying early gives you the best opportunity to get tickets directly from the Mets and avoid wading into the murky waters of the secondary market.
 Double check the prices you can get from the Mets with other sources such as Stubhub and Craigslist.
-Avoid paying above face value for unless it’s a premium game, or you absolutely have to.
+Avoid paying above face value unless it's a premium game, or you absolutely have to.

 Seating